Student Enrichment and Support

 The Student Life team are the professional staff delivering this program.
 They can assist with any questions you might have, organise training and workshops for your professional development, and handle the day-to-day operation of the Honours Alumni Mentoring Program.
 Find out how to contact us.

-Indigenous Graduate Student Support
+MDHS Indigenous Student Success

 Wominjeka!